-Contributor: written by Cove Forge clinical content team member Hugh C. McBride.
+Contributor: Cove Forge clinical content team member Hugh C. McBride.

-The prevalence of prescription drug abuse skyrocketed in the first years of the 21st century.
+The prevalence of prescription drug abuse skyrocketed in the first years of the 21st century and so has homelessness.
 Among the many reasons for this unfortunate development is the mistaken belief, held by many, that because these substances have legitimate medical uses, their intentional misuse is somehow safer than is the recreational abuse of illegal drugs such as cocaine and heroin.

 Prescriptions are Everywhere